2932 Senior Behavioral Health Clinician - Primary Care Section

 - Completes annual and semi-annual Performance Appraisals for supervisees;

-- Works with the Director of PCBH and PCBH leadership in: program strategic planning and monitoring and reporting of progress in meeting program targets including Quality Improvement behavioral health integration goals;
+- Works with the Director of PCBH, leadership at the health centers where s/he is and other members of the PCBH leadership team in: program strategic planning; monitoring and reporting of progress in meeting program targets including Quality Improvement behavioral health integration goals;

 - Represents PCBH at select system-wide meetings.